Required reading before this article: An Introduction to Reality

 This is a very important point: our Experience is the end of the line, where the data from our senses stops.
 The bit of brain that contains this data extends in time and so “views” itself.

 Types of quality are like separate nets of events, they are complicated spaces containing events that overlay and are weakly connected to each other.
 The term "net" is used because, as we saw with the autostereogram, each patch or dot is composed of contributions from all over the space.
 Each dot is an octopus drawing in its surroundings.

 There are separate nets for sound, vision, smell, touch, kinesthetic, somesthetic and taste sensation etc. Imagination can weakly populate these nets and sensation strongly populates them.

-The stuff that populates each net is different so that it clearly has the quality that is sound, taste, vision etc. Notice that sensory qualities are never at a point in our Experience – they are always spread over a patch – and they cannot occur for no time at all – they are always extended in time.
+Notice that sensory qualities are never at a point in our Experience – they are always spread over a patch – and they cannot occur for no time at all – they are always extended in time.
 Sensory qualities are composed of events in a whole zone of each network.
 Qualities are not simple physical phenomena but zones of events in a net and between nets that are brought together.